 Jeff has been at Durrell since July 2013 and manages Durrell’s Saving Amphibians From Extinction – SAFE Programme based in their Bath office, UK.
 As part of this role he also acts as coordinator of the Mountain Chicken Recovery Programme.
 Prior to joining Durrell, Jeff spent a number of years undertaking biodiversity survey and conservation work in, amongst other places, Madagascar, Papua New Guinea and Montserrat.

 Andrew Terry (Head of Field Programmes)

 Matt Morton (Caribbean Programme Manager)

-Although this is the first Darwin Initiative project Matt has been challenged with managing, he brings a wealth of experience to his role as Project Leader.
+Matt was Project Leader on the 2010 Montserrat Darwin Initiative project.
 Matt has been based in St Lucia with Durrell since 2001 working on various conservation projects both locally and in the wider Caribbean region.
 Matt’s job is to manage the project from St. Lucia with frequent visits to Montserrat ensuring the delivery of all major activities and to provide guidance and support to the team in Montserrat.

 Andrew Routh (Head of Veterinary Services)

 Andrew Cunningham (Head of Wildlife Epidemiology and Deputy Head Institute of Zoology)

 Benjamin Tapley is a conservation biologist and Curator of Herpetology at the Zoological Society of London.
 Ben’s primary interests include the conservation breeding and captive management of amphibians.
 Ben is the chair of the BIAZA Reptile and Amphibian Working Group and Facilitator of the IUCN Amphibian Specialist Group, Captive Breeding WG.
 Ben has been working on the mountain chicken programme for 10 years both at Durrell, ZSL and on Dominica.